Philippe Barbarin

-Philippe Xavier Christian Ignace Marie Barbarin (born 17 October 1950) is a French Catholic prelate who served as Archbishop of Lyon from 2002 to 2020.
+Philippe Xavier Christian Ignace Marie Barbarin (/fr/; born 17 October 1950) is a French Catholic prelate who served as Archbishop of Lyon from 2002 to 2020.
 He was made a cardinal in 2003.
 He was convicted in 2019 of failing to report alleged sex abuse by a priest and was given a suspended six-month prison sentence.
 The same year, Barbarin turned the archdiocese over to an administrator while he appealed his case.
 His conviction was overturned in 2020 but Pope Francis accepted his resignation just over a month later.

 Biography

 Early life and career

 Philippe Barbarin was born in 1950 in Rabat, French Morocco, then a French protectorate, into a large family with six sisters, two of whom are nuns, and four brothers.
 Barbarin studied at the public Lycée Marcellin Berthelot in Saint-Maur and then in Paris at the Catholic Collège des Francs-Bourgeois, where he completed his baccalaureate.
 He studied philosophy at the Major Seminary of Paris, the Institute for Comparative Philosophy, and the Sorbonne, interrupted for a time by military service.
 In 1973 he entered the Institut Catholique de Paris, where he earned a theology bachelor.
 He was ordained on 17 December 1977 by Bishop Robert de Provenchères of Créteil.

 Barbarin held a variety of pastoral assignments in France until 1994, when he taught theology in the Archdiocese of Fianarantsoa, Madagascar.